Turkey Meat Sauce

 This hearty turkey meat sauce is the ultimate big batch recipe: rich, flavorful, freezer-friendly, ready to toss with pasta, layer into lasagna, or stash away for quick weeknight dinners.
 If you don’t tell your family it’s not made with beef, they won’t know!

-There are some recipes you make just to get dinner on the table, and then there are they recipes that pay you back all week long (and then some!)
-This big batch Turkey Meat Sauce falls squarely into the second category.
+This sauce tastes rich, savory, and worth choosing over beef.
 It’s a deeply flavorful sauce made with ground turkey and turkey sausage, simmered in canned tomatoes, sautéed onions and garlic, and the perfect balance of herbs and spices.
 It’s perfect for tossing with pasta, layering into lasagna, or freezing in portions so Future You will be thrilled to have dinner halfway done.

 I swear by this recipe, and always have a couple of containers in the freezer, which have saved dinner many a time!
+While it doesn’t have dairy in it, it is very thick, not at all watery, and very moist, not at all dry.
+It’s more like a turkey bolognese or ragu in texture, because it’s very meaty.
 Serve pasta with Turkey Meat Sauce alongside Roasted Honey Mustard Brussels Sprouts, Kale Crunch Salad, or Air Fryer Green Beans.

 What's In This Post?

-Big Batch Turkey Meat Sauce recipe: This sauce is amazing with any shape pasta, and also perfect for making lasagnas.
-Super freezer friendly!
+Turkey Meat Sauce recipe: This sauce is amazing with any shape pasta, and also perfect for making lasagnas.
+Super freezer-friendly!

 By signing up, you agree to our Privacy Policy.